amchavan/angular-training/README.md

 are decoupled and make no assumptions about each other.

-We'll re-iterate that approach in this unit, this time using an `<input>` text field to organizationLoginFilter the currently displayed organizations, showing only those whose _login_ field matches the text we're typing.
+We'll re-iterate that approach in this unit, this time using an `<input>` text field to filter the currently displayed organizations, showing only those whose _login_ field matches the text we're typing.

 ## A new child component

-We need to define a new component type the organizationLoginFilter text.
+We need to define a new component type the filter text.
 As usual, we'll try to make as generic as possible, so we can re-use it if necessary.
 We'll need a `<input>` element to type in, and a filterLabel to indicate